 I sat down at her computer (because using my own laptop seemed too scary), and I started the business that would launch my entrepreneurial journey.

 In the years since, I’ve worked with about fifty authors, writers, and bloggers who are intent on making their dream come true of publishing that book, blog post, etc .
-Writers are the reason I’m releasing Write Well on March 4th.
+Writers are the reason I wrote Write Well.

 If you’re a writer, that means I wrote this book for you.
 This short ebook is designed to teach you the structure of writing so that you can get back to the real work: actual writing!
 But if you’re looking for something even more bite-sized than the ebook…

-I’ve designed the free resource below specifically for you.
+I’ve designed this resource, a free proofreading checklist, below specifically for you, too.

 - What would happen if you never structured a sentence incorrectly again?
 (Unless you did so intentionally because knowing the rules means you get to break them!)